tabbykatz/portfolio/writings/back-at-it.md

 _After a 3 week break, I'm back at the keyboard._

  Had a good break.
 After graduating from my foundational year as a software engineering student, I turned off my computer.
-The final weeks of the program were stressful; I de-stressed with gardening, reorganizing around the house, and even a weekened away.
+The final weeks of the program were stressful; I de-stressed with gardening, reorganizing around the house, and even a weekend away.
 I had not seen the Pacific in months, though I live very near to it.

 ![beautiful, cold November in Monterey](/monterey.jpeg)